SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at Central Michigan University College of Medicine discussed the impact they want to leave on the medical community during their career and the biggest sacrifice they anticipate making in medical school.
+Students said most difficult question asked at Central Michigan University College of Medicine discussed the impact they want to leave on the medical community during their career and the biggest sacrifice they anticipate making in medical school.

 How long was the interview?